ZIM Integrated Shipping Services Ltd. (ZIM) Analysis & Opinions from Experts

 Analyst recommendations provided by FactSet shows that the consensus forecast for ZIM Integrated Shipping Services Ltd. (ZIM) is a “Underweight”.
 6 analysts offering their recommendations for the stock have an average rating of 3.40, where 2 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 2 analysts have rated the stock as a Sell or Underperform.

-ZIM Integrated Shipping Services Ltd. is expected to release its quarterly report on 05/17/2023.The EPS is expected to grow by 766.20% this year.
+ZIM Integrated Shipping Services Ltd. is expected to release its quarterly report on 05/17/2023.The EPS is expected to shrink by -1.70% this year.

 ZIM Integrated Shipping Services Ltd. (ZIM) Top Institutional Holders